efarish/portfolio/README.md

 # Portfolio

 The purpose of these projects is to demonstrate my expertise in machine learning, NLP, and data analysis.
 Implemented using Python, the projects utilize the LLM models like OpenAI's GPT and Meta's Llama, along with frameworks such as Hugging Face, LangChain, PyTorch, Scikit-learn, Pandas, Numpy, and Tableau.
-Additionally, they demonstrated my experience using different development platforms such as Google Colab and AWS SageMaker.
+Additionally, they demonstrated my experience in using different development platforms such as Google Colab and AWS SageMaker.

 The types of projects in this portfolio are: